whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 There is a common saying that "the winners write the history books."
 The Roman authorities killed Jesus Christ, and then centuries later they decided which stories would be included in the Holy Bible which they forced on their empire, and they chose which aspects of that Bible would be emphasized in official teachings.
 And then they pretended that the Bible was the literal word of God, instead of an ideology imposed on conquered people by their rulers to train them for submissive obedience.

-Countless Christians have grown up since then believing that Christ really was obedient, and obedience really is good and ordained by God.
+Many Christians have grown up since then believing that Christ really was obedient, and obedience really is good and ordained by God.
 Ruling classes in Europe and around the world have been happy for their conquered people to believe this pro-obedience religious ideology, and they have urged Christian missionaries to spread it, even many centuries after the fall of the Roman Empire.

 And tragically, when Christians embrace the pro-obedience Christian ideology instead of really studying Jesus Christ directly, Christians commonly act in ways that Jesus Christ himself would have strongly opposed.
 Christian missionaries have traveled the world ostensibly to share Jesus' wisdom, but they have urged people to embrace submissive obedience -- unlike Jesus Christ, who disobediently stood for justice even at personal risk.
 They have spread the beliefs that people are inherently sinful, and men have a rightful place over women -- unlike Jesus Christ who never taught these things.
 Wherever obedient Christians have gone, they've spread dictatorships where a few people dictate the laws and the rest submissively obey -- unlike their revolutionary spiritual leader Jesus Christ, who opposed the Roman dictatorship he lived in.